Grocery & Supermarkets

 Date November 2017

 Approximate net recovery on cost

-Category demand drives range of recovery rates: Specific categories for grocery retailers can drive significantly higher or lower gross recovery rates depending upon customer demand and level of inventory availability.
+Category Demand Drives Range of Recovery Rates: Specific categories for grocery retailers can drive significantly higher or lower gross recovery rates depending upon customer demand and level of inventory availability.
 The highest recovering categories include high turning categories such as meat, deli/prepared foods, dairy, bakery, and produce.
 These categories typically sell through very quickly in a disposition event.
 Managing the discounts on slower selling categories once the major perishable categories are sold through is critical to maintaining customer interest in “re-shopping” the sale beyond the opening days.
-High turning dry grocery sub-categories such as branded staples including crackers, cookies, and pasta along with infant formula and popular branded health and beauty products typically require less discounting to sell through regardless of season.
-Conversely, grocery sub-categories including spices and kitchenware are typically in lower demand and require additional discounting to sell through in an accelerated timeframe.
+High turning dry grocery sub-categories such as branded staples including crackers, cookies, and pasta, along with infant formula and popular branded health and beauty products typically require less discounting to sell through regardless of season.
+Conversely, grocery sub-categories including spices and kitchenware are typically in lower demand and require additional discounting to sell through in an accelerated time frame.

 Managing discounts on high and low recovering inventory in tandem with seasonal demand and on-hand inventory levels is critical to a successful GOB event.
 Understanding and predicting gross recovery rates by category, brand, region, and season comes with experience.
-Gordon Brothers applies its extensive real-world grocery and supermarket disposition involvement to each appraisal analysis, which assists asset-based lenders in offsetting risks associated with low-turning inventory.
+Gordon Brothers applies the firm’s extensive real-world grocery and supermarket disposition involvement to each appraisal analysis, which assists asset-based lenders in offsetting risks associated with low-turning inventory.